spapas/spapas.github.io/content/react-tutorial.rst

 current book should be passed to the parent component (to either save it or delete it) since it won't know the book that is currently edited.

+So we could either have a local state object for the edited book in the ``BookForm`` or just save it as a property of the global state object in ``BookPanel`` -- both solutions are correct.
+What wouldn't be correct is if we had two copies of the same information in both the states of ``BookPanel`` and ``BookForm``, for example the book id that is edited.

 Conclusion to the first part
 ----------------------------

+We just created a not-so-simple React single page application offering CRUD for an object.
+This application of course could be improved by adding a pagination component to the table, but I'm going to leave that as an excersie to the reader: To do that, I propose to create another component named ``TablePager`` that would have two properties: ``currentPage`` and a ``changePageTo`` callback.
+The ``currentPage`` would also be needed to added to the global state.
+When the ``changePageTo` is called by the ``TablePager`` it would update the global ``currentPage`` and will do a ``reloadBooks`` that will use the ``currentPage`` to fetch the correct page.

+For application state keeping, we have selected to store all state attributes in ``BookPanel``, for every state changing action we create a method that we pass in the child components so that the children can call it when the state needs to be updated.

+As we will see in the next part, with Flux, Facebook proposes a design pattern for where to store the state and how to update it.
+We'll see how to convert our React application to also use Flux and find out how Flux will help us when developing complex client-side applications!